 Wind-up alarm clocks have been around a long time, but they are still fun to explore.
-For more information on clocks in general, please see the article entitled How Pendulum Clocks Work.
+For more information on clocks in general, please see the article titled How Pendulum Clocks Work.
 Here is the clock we will be exploring today:

 Removing the winding knobs and the back of the clock reveals the inside of the clock: